lasith-kg/dispatch-workflow/README.md

 # Acknowledgements

-This GitHub Action is a fork of [`codex-/return-dispatch`](https://github.com/Codex-/return-dispatch).
+This GitHub Action is a fork of [`codex-/return-dispatch`](https://github.com/codex-/return-dispatch).
 This action supported the ability to extract a Run ID, but exclusively supported the `workflow_dispatch` method.
 I decided to fork this action as it had an intuitive code-base and excellent testing philosophy.

-From a **compatibility** and **performance** perspective, this GitHub Action superseedes [`codex-/return-dispatch`](https://github.com/Codex-/return-dispatch), as it additionally supports the `repository_dispatch` method and uses a more efficient algorithm to extract the Run ID for a dispatched workflow
+From a **compatibility** and **performance** perspective, this GitHub Action superseedes [`codex-/return-dispatch`](https://github.com/codex-/return-dispatch), as it additionally supports the `repository_dispatch` method and uses a more efficient algorithm to extract the Run ID for a dispatched workflow

 # Usage

-## Creating Dispacth Events
+## Creating Dispatch Events

 ### `workflow_dispatch`